 Cannabinoid: A specific chemical grouping that identifies the effects of cannabis on the mind and body.

 Cannabidiol (CBD): Any list of marijuana terms would be remiss if it failed to mention CBD.
-Not only is this cannabinoid the second most common, it has been heralded — with good reason — for its anti-inflammatory, antiemetic, pain killing, seizure preventative, cancer defending, blood pressure lowering, anxiety ousting, insomnia prevention, and much more.
-It is non-psychoactive.
+Not only is this cannabinoid the second most common, but it’s also non-psychoactive.

-Cannabigerol (CBG): Another interesting non-psychoactive cannabinoid, CBG is under investigation for its potential in slowing the growth of tumors in cancer patients.
+Cannabigerol (CBG): Another interesting non-psychoactive cannabinoid, CBG is under investigation for potential benefits.

-Tetrahydrocannabivarin (THCV): Where marijuana has long been linked to the “munchies”, THCV acts contradictory to this, actually decreasing appetites.
-In addition this, THCV also helps with seizures and is psychoactive.
+Tetrahydrocannabivarin (THCV): Where marijuana has long been linked to the “munchies”, THCV acts contradictory to this.

 Terpenes and Terpenoids